unicode-org/icu4x/docs/tutorials/cpp.md

 ## Building and linking ICU4X

-- `cargo build` only supports local crates, so you have to clone the crate using `cargo clone icu_capi_staticlib@1.0.0`
+- `cargo build` only supports local crates, so you have to download the published code from crates.io
-    - Run `cargo install cargo-clone` if the command is not installed
+    - You can use `cargo clone icu_capi_staticlib@1.0.0` to do this (`cargo install cargo-clone` if the command is not installed)
-- Inside the cloned crate you can use `cargo build` to build the library
+- Inside the crate you can use `cargo build` to build the library
     - Be sure to pass `--release` to get an optimized build
     - Specify features with `--features ...`:
         - `buffer_provider` for working with blob data providers (`ICU4XDataProvider::create_from_byte_slice()`)